mindbat/track2-functional/THE-CHAT-RETURNS.md

   * `messages`:  A list holding the message history.
   * `counts`:  Another `Map` where each key is the name of a user and each value is the number of messages sent by that user.
-  * `total`:  A counter of all messages sent over the liftime of this conversation.
+  * `total`:  A counter of all messages sent over the lifetime of this conversation.

 Or, to put it more simply, a JSON representation of the conversation database would look like this:

 ```
 { "limit"    : 20,
   "messages" : [